scgray/jsqsh/EXTENDING.md

     will be executed prior to loading the command jar files and can be used to pull in jars and directories from other locations that may help to implement the command.
+  * Any number of jars that implement the extension

+## Loading extensions

+An extension can be loaded in the following ways:

+  * A user may explicitly load the extension with the `\import` command
+  * The extension may be set to automatically load when jsqsh starts via the `load.on.start` property in jsqsh-extensions.conf
+  * An extension may be automatically loaded when a particular jdbc driver becomes available via the 'load.on.driver' property in the jsqsh-extensions.conf file.

+## Extension classpaths

+As noted above, an extension may include all of the jars it needs to implement itself, however extensions have other ways to find
+dependencies:

+  * The `jsqsh-extension.conf` file may specify the name of a script to run that will return a classpath needed for the extension (via the `classpath.script.unix` and `classpath.script.win` properties).
+  * When an extension is automatically loaded when a particular jdbc driver becomes available (via the `load.on.drivers` property), the extension automatically inherits the classpath of the driver that caused it to be loaded.

+## More complex extension behavior

+Extensions wanting to do more than just install commands and variables may provide an `ExtensionConfigurator` class via the `load.config.class` property in `jsqsh-extension.conf`.
+This class will be instantiated and invoked, passing it the main jsqsh class (SqshContext) and from there may do pretty much anything it needs.

 ## Example extension